Use Cases from Publicly Available IRS Form 990 Data

 Finances, Fundraising, and Volunteers

-- NEW: Researchers at Northeastern University analyzed $36 billion in U.S. philanthropic giving from over 46,600 foundations to over 48,700 arts organizations in terms of geographical proximity, donor retention, and institutional prestige.
+- Researchers at Northeastern University analyzed $36 billion in U.S. philanthropic giving from over 46,600 foundations to over 48,700 arts organizations in terms of geographical proximity, donor retention, and institutional prestige.
 Using a decade of 990 data from 2010 to 2019, their findings indicate that support for the arts was locally focused, maintained high donor retention, and had a strong focus on institutional prestige.

 - Drawing on IRS 990 e-filer data from 2012 to 2016, researchers at the University of Texas at Austin and Brandeis University analyzed the mission statements of 90,000 nonprofits to determine whether the use of emotion in these statements affected donation amounts and the number of volunteers.
 Broadly, they found that emotional terms in a mission statement had a meaningful effect on donations and volunteers, and drew connections to impact for different types of organizations.